 Suggested CDR Performance Indicators: 8.4.1, 8.4.2, 8.4.3

-If you missed the live version on April 18, 2018, don't worry!
-REGISTER FOR THIS RECORDED VERSION plus Part 1 recorded version and the remaining 2 parts at a discounted rate of $60 by adding all 4 webinars to your shopping cart and applying coupon code SEASONSMIX at checkout!
+This is Part 2 of a 4-part webinar series.
+Register for the other Parts below at a discounted rate of $60 by adding all 4 webinars to your shopping cart and applying coupon code SEASONSMIX at checkout!
 Please note: this discount applies only to non-CE Club Members.

 Dietitians are always encouraging clients to eat more fruits and vegetables.
 But, when a client asks you what herbs and spices complement their seasonal produce, do you know what to tell them?
 Each season has a wealth of fresh produce depending on the region you live in.
 Many herbs and spices pair nicely with the produce but it can be a challenge to figure this out.
 There are distinctive flavors from herbs and spices that work well together, not to mention the many health benefits a client can receive from adding these to their daily cooking.